concretesolutions/kappuccino/README.md

     }
 }
 ```
+Here, you will check if the view with id = R.id.username, and with parent with id = R.id.parent, is displayed

 #### Descendant
 It works just like the parent method, for both cases (block matching and combining matchers)